Smart Order Routing (SOR): Best Execution | VPK Logic

 • Whether to execute in the open market or hidden venues

 It is essentially an algorithmic matchmaking system that ensures minimal slippage, best price, and low execution cost for large institutions such as hedge funds, FIIs, and HFT firms.
-Retail traders, by contrast, send their orders to a single broker/exchange—a major disadvantage in fast-moving markets.

 How Smart Order Routing Works Behind the Scenes